praveek/launch.en/help/extension-reference/web/adobe-analytics-extension/adobe-analytics-release-notes.md

 #### Bug Fixes

-* Fixed a bug where the shopping cart events (prodView, scAdd, scView, etc) were not shopping up on the events dropdown.
+* Fixed a bug where the shopping cart events (prodView, scAdd, scView, etc) were not showing up on the events dropdown.
 All of these should now be selectable from the dropdown.

 #### Features